cecilgachie/React-Daraja/README.md

 - Clear visual feedback
 - Responsive design principles

 This documentation provides an overview of the project's features and functionality.
-For technical implementation details, please refer to the codebase and configuration files.
+For technical implementation details, please refer to the codebase and configuration files, or contact  @cecilgachie